 When used alone, CBD works best for inflammatory pain.
 One animal study found that the topical application of CBD oil led to a reduction in inflammation and pain.
 Other studies have found that CBD helps to reduce neuropathic pain through the suppression of chronic inflammation.

-CBD does not bind to endocannabinoids but rather works to modulate the effects of the endocannabinoids.
+CBD does not bind to endocannabinoids but rather works to regulate the endocannabinoid system, helping to manage your body’s pain responses.

-THC is clinically used to treat pain and has been found effective at treating cancer, AIDS, and fibromyalgia.
+THC is clinically used to treat pain and has been found effective at treating symptoms of cancer, AIDS, and fibromyalgia.

 The best marijuana strains for pain will have high THC and CBD content, or at least a high CBD to THC ratio.
 CBD effectively mediates the side effects of THC with the enhanced benefits of additional anti-inflammatory and analgesic properties.